folio-org/folio-org.github.io/guidelines/development-design-review.md

 It is important that pull requests are reviewed in a timely manner in order to not hold up development work.

 Pull requests should have an initial review within 48 hours (this is an initial threshold to experiment).
 If no reviewer has allocated themselves within that time, the maintainer should:
-* Comment on the pull request, including the code owners team
+* Comment on the pull request, including the Code Owners team
 * Raise the topic on the #pull-requests channel on [Slack](/guidelines/which-forum/#slack)

 The group will then try to identify an initial reviewer.